tormi/WunderWay/how/how-edit-wunderway.md

 ## Editing responsibly
 The WunderWay is publicly viewable, so please make any changes responsibly.
 You don't need to ask for anyone's permission to make edits, but like in everything else we do, it's a good idea to ask for peer review of any major changes.

+## Formatting
+We use a formatting syntax called 'Markdown' to write the content of the Wunderway.
+It's very simple to use.
+You can find a full briefing on the syntax at http://daringfireball.net/projects/markdown/syntax